adzejs/adze/docs/guide/factories.md

 There are occassions where you may want to group logs together in a collection that you can later recall and filter.
 Adze provides a `bundle()` function that will wrap an Adze factory function and curry each subsequent log that is generated from the bundle.

+The primary purpose of bundling is to keep [Shed](shed-concepts.md) as optional as possible.
+Without bundling you would need to use Shed to get a collection of logs that you would like to recall.
+With bundling that is no longer necessary.

 ### Interface

 ```typescript